dlhr06/GoogleClone/README.md

 3. Project objective ✅
 4. Demo link 🔗

+### Nota  📩

+Este es uno de los varios proyectos que realize en el bootcamp de technolochicas PRO 2023, para conocer otros proyectos entra a mi repositorio general [REPOSITORIO GENERAL DE TECNOLOCHICAS PRO ](https://github.com/dlhr06/TecnolochicasPRO23)

 ****

 ### 1. Introduction

 #### English 🇺🇸 🇬🇧 🇨🇦

 HTML5 and CSS3 work together to create websites that we use every day.
-Even, this website where you are viewing this content is built with HTML and CSS.
+The website where you view this content is built with HTML and CSS.

 I have carried out this project using the HTML and CSS knowledge I acquired in the bootcamp, with the goal of coding a program to clone the Google interface.